szcharlesji/raycast-relay/README.md

 # Set your Raycast credentials as secrets
 wrangler secret put RAYCAST_BEARER_TOKEN

-# Optionally set an API key for authentication
+# Optionally set an API key for authentication, if you want to use it with cursor, follow the cursor setup
 wrangler secret put API_KEY
 ```